 Involve people from across the business in devising this strategy - from members of the board through to contact centre staff, IT teams, marketing and communication departments.
 You have to get employees excited about channel shift for it to truly work and be an ongoing success.

 Channel shift doesn't happen overnight and you might not ever get everyone to shift, but you can definitely get a lot of them to with the right tactics and strategy in place.
+Get a free copy off our book, Shift! full of tips to help you make channel shift happen.

 Following Basic Principles